Dual Role (Family NP/Adult-Gerontological Acute Care NP)

 Core graduate courses and didactic Dual Role (Family NP/Adult-Gerontological Acute Care NP) courses are available online.
 The didactic NP specialty courses have co-requisite clinical courses.
 These clinical courses can usually be completed with preceptors in the students' home community.
 Prior to enrolling in AHN 549, the first clinical course, students in this program are required to attend a mandatory on-campus orientation that includes basic skills and simulation workshops.

-All students in the Dual Role (Family NP/Adult-Geron Acute Care NP) specialty are required to attend two mandatory on-campus orientations that include basic skills and simulation workshops in the Summer before each component of the Dual Role Program.
+All students in the Dual Role (Family NP/Adult-Geron Acute Care NP) specialty are required to attend two mandatory on-campus orientations that include basic skills and simulation workshops in the summer before each component of the Dual Role Program.

 Students have the opportunity to request their preferred group on a first come, first serve basis through the simulation department after the request is sent out during the spring term.
 Various clinical skills workshops will be held during the orientation.

-- Group 1- July 15-16, 2019
+- Group 1- July 13 – 14, 2020

-- Group 2- July 17-18, 2019
+- Group 2- July 15 – 16, 2020

-- Group 3- July 23-24, 2019
+- Group 3- July 20 – 21, 2020

 BSN-MSN students complete all support, MSN core, MSN specialty courses for a total of 57 credit hours.
 The MSN degree must be completed within five years.